waxbetty/Sushi-fork-1/readme.md

 - As an external .css file via linking (HTML `<link>` tag)
 - As an external .css file via importing (CSS `@import` statements)

-Here are some additional ways to add CSS to an HTML document:
+Some additional ways to add CSS to an HTML document:

 - Inline via the HTML `style=` attribute
 - In page via the HTML `<style>` tag